-As you may be aware, vata, pitta, and kapha each have five subtypes that carry out specific physiological functions.
-One of these subtypes—bodhaka kapha—is a primary player in the mouth.
-Understanding a bit about this particular subtype of kapha offers important insights into the marvels of the oral cavity, and helps to explain why looking after our oral health is so essential to our overall well-being.
+Understanding a bit about this particular subtype of kapha offers valuable insights into the marvels of the oral cavity.
+It also helps explain why looking after our oral health is so essential to our overall well-being.

 Functions of Bodhaka Kapha

-- Lubricates oral tissues in order to prevent friction between them.
+- Lubricates oral tissues to prevent friction between them